Home Network Security Methods: Strategies, Solutions, and Protection Tips

 • Communication between devices is protected

-Unauthorized Access and Weak Passwords
+Unauthorized Access Weak Passwords

 Strong password practices include: